-To assist the Department in fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
-Any award recipient will be required, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
+To assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
+OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this solicitation are as follows:

-Objective Performance Measures Data Grantee Provides To improve the quality and timeliness of forensic services and to reduce the number of backlogged cases in forensic laboratories 1.
+Objective Performance Measure(s) Data Grantee Provides To improve the quality and timeliness of forensic services and to reduce the number of backlogged cases in forensic laboratories.
+Outcome Measure 1.
 Reduction in the average number of days from the submission of a sample to a forensic science laboratory to the delivery of test results to a requesting office or agency.
 2. Percent reduction in the number of backlogged forensic cases.
-Output Measure Average number of days to process a sample at the beginning of the grant period.
+Output Measure 1.
+The number of forensic science or medical examiner personnel who completed appropriate training or educational opportunities with FY 2014 Coverdell funds (if applicable to the grant).
+Average number of days to process a sample at the beginning of the grant period.
 Average number of days to process a sample at the end of the grant period.
 Number of backlogged cases at the beginning of the grant period.
 Number of backlogged cases at the end of the grant period.
-The number of forensic science or medical examiner personnel who completed appropriate training or educational opportunities with FY 2012 Coverdell funds (if applicable to the grant).
-5. Number of forensic science personnel attending training.6.
+Number of backlogged cases at the end of the grant period.
+Number of forensic science personnel attending training.
 Number of medical examiner personnel attending training programs.

-Submission of performance measures data is not required for the application.
+OJP does not require applicants to submit performance measures data with their applications.
 Instead, applicants should discuss in their application their proposed methods for collecting data for performance measures.
-Refer to the section "What an Application Should Include" on page 17 for additional information.
+Refer to the section "What an Application Should Include" seen below, for additional information.